 All stages used competitively will also always turn off stage hazards and transformations to remove RNG from the game.
 This gives stages like Pokémon Stadium 2 the chance to be potentially viable.

 In most cases, each tournament organizer or the Smash community might have their own idea on which ones are viable and most will likely use different stages depending on where you go.
-As such, we advise asking your local competitive community on what their Legal Stages actually are before trying to compete.
+As such, we advise asking your local competitive community on what its legal stages actually are before trying to compete.

-Legal Stages could also change over time to accommodate for external factors, such as a character being too overpowered on a particular stage.
-Meta Knight’s rise in Brawl is one example of this, where players banned any stages where he had too high of an advantage.
+Legal stages could also change over time to accommodate for external factors, such as a character being too overpowered on a particular stage.
+Meta Knight’s rise in Brawl is one example of this since players banned any stage where he had too much of an advantage.